ClemensElflein/xESC_YF_rev4-adapter/README.md

 ## Getting Started

 > [!WARNING]
-> This project is **early development state** and not usable in any way at the moment!
+> This project is in **early development state** and not usable in any way at the moment!

 <!--
 This is an example of how you may give instructions on setting up your project locally.